 A Short History of the 5G Pioneer Bands

-A personal account by Prof Stephen Temple CBE, Visiting Professor at the University of Surrey 5G Innovation Centre and the creator of the term “5G Pioneer Band”.
+A personal account by Prof Stephen Temple CBE, Visiting Professor at the University of Surrey 5G Innovation Centre and the creator of the concept of the “5G Pioneer Band”.

 A successful cellular mobile technology revolution needs a careful matching of: